io-med/crud-page/README.md

 **The task** was to create CRUD operations page with posts from given API.

+### Technologies were used:

+- React
+- TypeScript
+- SASS

 ## Troubleshooting

 Any advise for common problems or issues.